DeRunco/DRAuraButton/README.md

 ## About
 ![Animated transition from a configuration to another](./output.gif "Animated Transitions!")

 DRAuraButton is a UIButton with a subview that displays a rotating circle.
 Multiple configuration of stroke width, radius, color and speed can be specified.
-Going from one configuration to another is transitionned.
+Going from one configuration to another is animated.

 This project was done mainly as a first approch to Core Animation framework -- it uses `CABasicAnimation`s to animates transition between states.